-• the space segment of the three Metop satellites constituting the first series of the EUMETSAT Polar System (EPS) in partnership with EUMETSAT.
+• the space segment of the three MetOp satellites constituting the first series of the EUMETSAT Polar System (EPS) in partnership with EUMETSAT.

-Information on the Metop/EPS programme is provided under Section 3.5.
+Information on the MetOp/EPS programme is provided under Chapter 3.5 (The EPS/MetOp programme).

-Currently, ESA is cooperating with EUMETSAT for the definition of the post-Metop programme in the framework of the Earth Watch programmes.
+Currently, ESA is cooperating with EUMETSAT for the definition of the post-EPS programme.
+Target launch date is 2019.